frenetic-lang/tutorials/NetKATRouting/index.md

 Now that basic connectivity works, your goal is to apply exactly the same access control policy you built in the last chapter to this new network.
 Unfortunately, you cannot simply reuse the firewall in its current form, since it has baked-in the forwarding policy for the one-switch network.

-Your policy from [Chapter 7][Ch7] probably has this shape:
+Your firewall policy from the previous chapter probably has the following form:

 ~~~
-let forwarding = (* forwarding for 1 switch only *)
+open NetKAT.Std
+open Forwarding

 let firewall =
   if (* traffic allowed *) then
-    forwarding
+    $forwarding
   else
     drop

-firewall
+let _ = run_static firewall
 ~~~

-To truly separate the forwarding policy from the firewall policy, you will use Frenetic's _sequential composition_  operator.
+To truly separate the forwarding policy from the firewall policy, you will use NetKAT's _sequential composition_  operator.
 Sequential composition lets you take any two policies, `P` and `Q`, and run them in sequence:

 ~~~